 Wood garage door maintenance is notoriously involved.
 Wood garage doors require lots of upkeep, which includes staining, painting and other activities.

-Without proper upkeep, garage doors are susceptible to weather and other factors such as moisture and termites.
+Without proper upkeep, real wood garage doors are susceptible to weather and other factors such as moisture and termites.
 Because of this, homeowners will need to sand down and repaint their wood garage doors once every few years.
-Unfortunately, this is not something that can be put off — if it is not regularly painted and re-sealed, it will become vulnerable to rotting or bowing in the winter due to the colder temperatures.
+Unfortunately, this is not something that can be put off — if it is not regularly painted and re-sealed, it will become vulnerable to rotting or bowing due to rain, moisture, temperature fluctuations and more.